We’re with you every step of the way.

 What are the most common reasons for items not received chargebacks not being covered by PayPal Seller Protection?

-What happens when a buyer files a claim or a chargeback for an unauthorized payment?
+What happens when a buyer files a claim or a chargeback for an unauthorised payment?

 We will place a temporary hold on the funds in question and send you an email requesting proof of shipment.
 Once we've received it, we’ll verify your eligibility for Seller Protection.
 If you are eligible, we will lift the temporary hold and restore your access to the funds as soon as possible.

-What are the most common reasons unauthorized chargebacks aren't covered by PayPal Seller Protection?
+What are the most common reasons unauthorised chargebacks aren't covered by PayPal Seller Protection?